hardekbc/mentor-release/autograder/grader-tests/README.md

 Now run ./test-grader.py and debug until it works without script errors, then import those bug fixes to the actual 'grader.py' (deleting 'test-grader.py' to avoid future confusion) and go back to testing on Gradescope.

-# Expected Results for Steps 1--4
+# Expected Results For Steps 1--4

 These tests should be graded as correct: